Back to the blog

 ✔ Improve your attacking play

-“The tactician knows what to do when there is something to do; the strategian knows what to do when there is nothing to do.” – Savielly Tartakower
+“The tactician that knows what to do when there is something to do, and the strategian knows what to do when there is nothing to do.” – Savielly Tartakower

 Your 30-Day Challenge:

-The path to tactical mastery begins with your next sacrifice!
+The way to tactical perfection starts with you next sacrifice!